AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 ## Industry example {#industry-example}

 As an example of how this use case might be implemented and a challenge that it solves, consider that your company is a home improvement brand and has low customer authentication rates.
-Yet, you still want to deliver personalized experiences to your unauthenticated visitors.
+Yet, you still want to deliver personalized experiences to your unauthenticated visitors on their first visit to your website.

 In a scenario, an unauthenticated visitor might have moved recently into a new home and might be looking for materials for DIY projects around the house.
 By leveraging partner-provided probabilistic data, on their first browsing session on your website or app, you can welcome the visitor with a 10% discount coupon for materials related to DIY projects.